xaliphostes/rosetta/examples/py/library/README.md

 # General example

-Shows how to bind a third party library using Rosetta for Python.
+Shows how to bind a third party library using `Rosetta` for Python.

 ## Folder flower

 The third party library that we cannot modify.
+A static library is generated.

 ## Folder pyflower

 The Rosetta introspection + python binding.
+Only the headers of the library `flower` are used

 ## Compilation